infiniteloopcloud/apple-vision-flutter/README.md

-# apple_vision_flutter
+# Apple Vision Futter

-A Flutter plugin to recognize text on images with Apple Vision.
+A Flutter plugin recognizes text on images by using Apple Vision.

 ## Features